-Google Inc. (GOOG)’s requirement to make new patent-licensing offers to Apple Inc. and Microsoft (MSFT) Corp. under its settlement with the U.S. Federal Trade Commission probably won’t resolve lawsuits among the technology giants, according to patent lawyers.
+Google Inc. (GOOG:US)’s requirement to make new patent-licensing offers to Apple Inc. and Microsoft (MSFT:US) Corp. under its settlement with the U.S. Federal Trade Commission probably won’t resolve lawsuits among the technology giants, according to patent lawyers.

 Last week’s agreement requires Google to offer competitors “fair and reasonable” terms for using its patents included in industrywide standards for smartphones, tablet computers and other electronic devices, and to give them time to respond.